Research FAQ

 Who can submit a research consultation request?

 Only colleagues with full appointments from active MPOG sites can submit a research consultation request.
-Only people with full appointments from active MPOG sites can submit a research consultation request.
 Please note that each MPOG site has a Site Principal Investigation (PI), who should be made aware that you are submitting a consultation request and given the opportunity to discuss details with you.
 The MPOG site’s Principal Investigator (PI) is responsible for reviewing all consultation requests before submission.

 What happens to my project, if I switch institutions after my PCRC proposal is approved but before analyses are complete?